mybatis/mybatis-dynamic-sql/src/site/markdown/docs/select.md

 In general, the following are supported:

-1. The typical parts of a select statement including SELECT, DISTINCT, FROM, WHERE, GROUP BY, HAVING, UNION, ORDER BY
+1. The typical parts of a select statement including SELECT, DISTINCT, FROM, WHERE, GROUP BY, UNION, ORDER BY
 2. Tables can be aliased per select statement
 3. Columns can be aliased per select statement